 Remote workers should use their work computers for work only, not for personal matters.
 Likewise, they should not do company work on their personal computers or devices.
 Company-issued devices are typically more secure than personal devices and should get priority use for work matters.

 To ensure that all essential data is still available if a computer stops working, is lost, or gets stolen, it’s important for all data on that computer to be regularly backed up – ideally to a cloud-based backup service.
 This way, if something bad happens, the user’s work data can be easily restored to a replacement device.

 Research shows that a third of all data breaches start with a user being fooled by a phishing scam into providing credentials or personal information.
 IT staff should train all employees — especially remote workers — how to spot and thwart phishing emails and texts.

 10. Use Encrypted Communications

-Wickr Pro is a robust and secure communications platform ideal for use by a company’s remote workforce.
-All Wickr Pro communications – including voice and video calling, group collaboration, and file sharing – are protected by end-to-end encryption.
-Wickr Pro also offers a Smart VPN for employees connecting from public hotspots.
+AWS Wickr is a robust and secure communications platform ideal for use by a company’s remote workforce.
+All AWS Wickr communications – including voice and video calling, group collaboration, and file sharing – are protected by end-to-end encryption.
+AWS Wickr also offers a Smart VPN for employees connecting from public hotspots.